Share This!

 • Raised butt: Many times, people raise the butt/hips higher than necessary, which doesn’t allow the core to be properly engaged.
 Your body should form a straight line.

-• Hands too close: Don’t put your hands too close together which can throw off your balance
+• Hands too close: Don’t place your hands too close together – this can throw off your balance

 • Holding your breath: Proper breathing allows you to hold the plank for longer periods and keeps your brain and lungs oxygenated.